Herzliya Hebrew Gymnasium: The original building

 In the year of Dr. Benjamin Ze'ev Herzl's passing, the newspaper HaHashkafa wrote:

-“A great Hebrew neighborhood must be built in honor of Herzl, and eventually, a Hebrew city... where all its inhabitants will speak only Hebrew...
+A great Hebrew neighborhood must be built in honor of Herzl, and eventually, a Hebrew city... where all its inhabitants will speak only Hebrew...
 In this Hebrew city, a Hebrew high school should be established in Dr. Herzl's name.
-This will serve, for the time being, as a living memorial to fulfill the national vision of the founder of political Zionism.”
+This will serve, for the time being, as a living memorial to fulfill the national vision of the founder of political Zionism.

-Such visionary words laid the foundation for the establishment of the Herzliya Hebrew Gymnasium in the first Hebrew city, Tel Aviv.

 The Herzliya Gymnasium was founded in 1905 (5666 in the Hebrew calendar) by Dr. Yehuda Metman-Cohen and his wife.
 It was the first high school in the world to teach in Hebrew.

 Gymnasia Herzliya was the country's first Hebrew high school, founded in 1905 in Jaffa, part of the Ottoman Empire in those days.
 The cornerstone-laying for the school's new building on Herzl Street in the Ahuzat Bayit neighborhood (the nucleus of future Tel Aviv) took place on July 28, 1909.
 The building was designed by Joseph Barsky, inspired by descriptions of Solomon's Temple.

+An important benefactor for the establishment and development of the Gymnasium was Jacob Moser a wool merchant of Bradford in England (originally from Schleswig in Denmark).
+In 1907 he donated 80,000 Marks towards the construction of the Gymnasium.
+Ya’akov Mozer St., named after him, is situated off David Yellin St. very close to the present location of the Gymnasium.

 In 1909, its iconic building was constructed on Herzl Street, which later became the center of Tel Aviv.
 The master plan for Ahuzat Bayit (the original name for Tel Aviv) prominently featured the large plot allocated for the first Hebrew gymnasium.
 The building’s façade faced Herzl Street and the railway.
-As Shenkin remarked, “...
-Every person passing by on the train will raise their eyes to the Gymnasium...”
+As Shenkin remarked, "...
+Every person passing by on the train will raise their eyes to the Gymnasium..."
 Indeed, the Gymnasium became the social and cultural hub of the young neighborhood.

 The Gymnasium hosted neighborhood meetings, discussions on settlement issues, concerts, theatrical performances, and cultural evenings.